-The Dean of the School of Education, Dr. Lynn Romeo, faculty members, and a University Supervisor met with Hazlet Superintendent Dr. William George, Assistant Superintendent Dr. Bernard Bragen, Jr., Curriculum Director Dr. Jill Takacs, Principal Mrs. Loretta Zimmer, and Middle Road School teachers to develop a mission statement and goals for the Middle Road Professional Development School.
+The former dean of the School of Education, Dr. Lynn Romeo, faculty members, and a University Supervisor met with Hazlet Superintendent Dr. William George, Assistant Superintendent Dr. Bernard Bragen, Jr., Curriculum Director Dr. Jill Takacs, Principal Mrs. Loretta Zimmer, and Middle Road School teachers to develop a mission statement and goals for the Middle Road Professional Development School.

 The Professional Development School established by the Monmouth University School of Education and the Middle Road School (Hazlet Township) is a learning-centered community that endeavors to collaboratively promote and sustain: